Frequently Asked Questions

 What do other researchers say about Harmony?

-We recently did a user-testing at UCL’s Centre for Longitudinal Studies with psychology researchers from several universities.
+We recently did a user-testing at UCL’s Centre for Longitudinal Studies (CLS) with psychology researchers from several universities.
 After the session, one postdoctoral researcher said:

 quote